How to Complete the 1095-C

 2H — Rate of pay safe harbor

-Part 3 for Self-Insured Employers
+Part III for Self-Insured Employers

-Just to clarify … part 3 only applies if you provide self-funded coverage.
+Part III applies only if you provide self-funded coverage.
 This is where you enter information about covered individuals, including employees, dependents and spouses, as well as retirees and COBRA recipients.

 You’ll need Social Security numbers or, if not available, date of birth.
 Again, this information isn’t completed by insured employers because it’s reported separately by the health insurance providers, using form 1095-B.